openfun/kubic/docs/standalone.md

 # Standalone use

-If you already have a cluster (with another provider or whatever), you can still use this Terraform to deploy all the mentioned tools on it, **iff you use ingress-nginx as your ingress controller**.
+If you already have a cluster (with another provider or whatever), you can still use this Terraform to deploy all the mentioned tools on it, **if and only if you use ingress-nginx as your ingress controller**.
 For this, you will need a `kubeconfig` file to access your cluster. (or your credentials, if so, you will have to modify by yourself the `terraform.tf` file).

 This part will install :
 - Cert-manager, provisionned with issuers